 You might outline a set of criteria to meet before selling your investment.
 Take Emma for example.
 After researching Ethereum, she concludes that ETH is undervalued and wants to invest.
-Emma spends $2,000 AUD buying 10 ETH at a price of $200 per ETH.
+Emma spends $2,000 AUD buying 10 ETH for $200 per ETH.

-Before buying, Emma spent time thinking about what she’d do in scenarios where the price of ETH rises.
+Before buying, Emma considered what she’d do in scenarios where the price of ETH rises.
 The rules she created for herself are as follows: